gdalcengio/react-gunpla-garage/README.md

 # react_e_storefront

 This project is meant to practice React while exploring appropriate libraries.
-This will also be a chance for me to explore Jenkins
+This will also be a chance for me to explore Jenkins.

 ## Jenkins

-Pipeline set up to run jenkins file stage when any branch is pushed
+Pipeline set up to run jenkins file stage when any branch is pushed.

 ## Jest